Chapter 10 : We're All Conflicted

 "So when does Quidditch start anyway?
 You clearly need it."
 He pinched my arm playfully, and I feigned some pain to make him feel bad about himself.
 I don't think it worked.

 "Well good.
 You could use a little pain every once in a while.
 Ought to remind you you're not invincible."
 He grabbed my waist from behind and we kept walking.
 Him hunched over me, my back crumbling easily.
-My cheeks began to grow hot at the close proximity we were to each other.
+My cheeks began to grow hot at our close proximity.
 His entire body was pressed up against mine, and I was not enjoying it all that much.
 My heart sped up when he laughed at the judgmental stares.
 His breath pushed my hair forward and it teased my neck annoyingly.

 "Can you get off, then?"
 He released his grip and I turned around to glare.
 He stepped forward and to the side, deliberately being annoying.
 I pushed him gently.